 Applications are viewed holistically.
 While the faculty admissions committees do not have absolute minimums for admission, it is unlikely that prospective students with a score below the 30th percentile on any section of the GMAT or a score below 152 on the verbal and quantitative sections of the GRE will be admitted.
 GMAT and GRE score reports expire five years from the date the exam is taken.
 Be sure to submit valid score reports.
 Additionally, you should plan accordingly to allow yourself enough time to prepare for the exam and for the score to be reported by the intended application deadline.
 Incomplete applications will not be considered.

 As part of the online application process, you will be asked to supply the email addresses of two recommenders.
 Recommenders will be sent an email message asking them to submit an online letter of recommendation on your behalf.
 Recommenders will be asked how long they have known the applicant and in what capacity, characteristics of the applicant that would be considered strengths and characteristics that would be considered weaknesses.
 You will be notified by automated email when your recommenders have completed the process.
 Both letters must be received by the application deadline for admissions consideration.
 No exceptions will be made.
+Letters should be uploaded as PDFs.

 The best recommenders are those who can comment on your academic and professional qualifications; current/former professors and current/former employers are desirable.
 Recommendation letters must be uploaded as PDFs and must be received directly from the recommenders - those sent from applicants will not be considered valid.